scottmartin924/quizling-coordinator/README.md

 port for the http server (which uses Akka HTTP)
 2. `system.db` contains the host (`host`), database name (`name`), and Mongo collection name (`match.collection.name`) for the Mongo collection that will store results of quiz matches

+## Future: Larger Quizling Ecosystem
+The idea is to have this be the first of a sequence of projects to "build" a quiz app which was inspired by [*kahoot!*](http://kahoot.com) but I'm sure there are many similar apps that do this.
+This project is meant to be followed by:
+1. A simple frontend allowing users to actually "play" each
+2. A "trivia service" which would allow users to create their own custom quizzes.
+These custom quizzes could be sent to this project and this engine would allow matches to be completed using the custom quizzes
+3. A "match statistics service" which would allow users to see statistics for their matches and, perhaps, build experience points or level up or something similar